wkolowski/Type-Theory-Wishlist/README.md

 There are also other kinds of implicitness, like looking up typeclass instances, but these are dealt with by [records](#records).

-Names of functions are allowed to consist entirely of symbols, although this style is discouraged except for the most common functions, like the above operators borrowed from F#: pipe forward `|>`, pipe backward `<|`, forward function composition `>>` and backward function composition `<<`.
+Names of functions are allowed to consist entirely of symbols, although this style is discouraged except for the most common functions, like the operators below, which are borrowed from F#: forward function application `|>` (also called "pipe forward"), backward function application `<|` (also called pipe backward), forward function composition `>>` and backward function composition `<<`.

 ```
 (|>) (x : A) (f : A -> B) : B := f x